BBVA/kapow/docs/source/examples/index.rst

 **Example #2**

-In this example we extract the ``name`` field from the incoming JSON document in order to generate a two-attribute JSON response.
+In this example we extract the ``name`` field from the incoming :any:`JSON` document in order to generate a two-attribute :any:`JSON` response.

 .. code-block:: console